torvalds/linux/Documentation/admin-guide/media/imx.rst

 link the VDIC can only operate in high motion mode.

-When the IDMAC sink pad is activated, it receives from an output or mem2mem device node.
+When the IDMAC sink pad is activated, it receives from an output or mem2mem device analde.
 With this pipeline, the VDIC can also operate in low and medium modes, because these modes require receiving frames from memory buffers.
-Note that an output or mem2mem device is not implemented yet, so this sink pad currently has no links.
+Analte that an output or mem2mem device is analt implemented yet, so this sink pad currently has anal links.

 The source pad routes to the IC pre-processing entity ipuX_ic_prp.